EiiiDOo/WeatherApp/README.md

 Application Features:
 --------------------
 * Splash Screen and Lottie Animation: A visually appealing initial screen with animated elements to enhance user experience.
-* Initial settings dialog box that allows you to choose to use GPS or choose from the Google Map to use a custom location for the home page.
+* Initial settings dialog box that allows you to choose to use GPS or choose from Google Maps to use a custom location for the home page.
 * The home page contains information about the time the entire weather condition was recorded and a forecast for the next twenty-four hours and five days as well.
 * The Favorites page contains places that interest you and places that describe the weather conditions there.
 * The settings page allows you to change some things that make it easier to use, such as wind speed units, temperature, language, and how to specify the location.